 When a survivor was incapacitated, they had the ability to crawl so they weren't stuck in one place.
-This idea got axed for making the survivors negating any damage done to them by being able to move around and crawl to their teammates for help.
-Some modded servers have this feature enabled today.
+This idea got axed for allowing survivors to negate any damage done to them by being able to move around and crawl to their teammates for help.
+Some modded servers have this feature enabled.

 Boomers originally did not have the horde summoning ability and it was essentially a walking undead bomb whose explosion dealt major damage to anyone that was too close when it popped after being shot.
 At the same time, another infected, called the Screamer, was being tested where it could not attack survivors but if spotted, it would run away and let out a scream that called a horde.
 When Valve scrapped the Screamer, it merged the horde calling ability to the Boomer and scrapped the explosive damage idea for it.
 Traces of the explosive damage can still be seen as the Boomer still destroys doors and windows nearby when it dies, as well as pushing back survivors who are too close in the same manner as if they're standing too close to an explosive prop when it goes up, but the explosion deals no actual damage.
-The programming for the Screamer would later be recycled for the Fallen Survivor Uncommon Infected in the sequel.
+The programming for the Screamer running away would later be recycled for the Fallen Survivor Uncommon Infected in the sequel.

-The Witch was originally suppose to attack the entire group if disturbed.
+The Witch was originally supposed to attack the entire group if disturbed.
 However playtesters could not consistently kill her before she downed every member of the team and she would often spawn in a choke point, making the level impossible to finish.
-This was deemed too hard and she was restricted to killing only one player, so if the team was down the man with the lowest health could, in the worse case scenario, sacrifice himself for the other three.
+This was deemed too hard and she was restricted to killing only one player and then running away, so if the team was down the man with the lowest health could, in the worse case scenario, sacrifice himself for the other three.

 The Spitter, Jockey, and Charger had several design changes as Left 4 Dead 2 was being developed, but the Jockey and Spitter stand out for several reasons:

 The Spitter's first design had it in a nightgown which was scrapped because Valve had difficulty trying to render a free flowing piece of clothing.
 The next design made it look like a female Boomer in a sense, but was also scrapped.
-The design after that made the Spitter look like a zombie and pregnant version of Pippi Longstocking, which Valve quickly scrapped when play testers made pregnancy jokes until they came up with the final design of the Spitter.
+The design after that made the Spitter look like a zombified, pregnant Pippi Longstocking, which Valve quickly scrapped when play testers made pregnancy jokes, until they came up with the final design of the Spitter.
 The Spitter's spit originally stuck to a survivor that got hit and it would damage them over time, but it was cut out for being too overpowered.
-The acid pool from the Spitter also changed colors to reflect its intensity but it was then changed to be just green.
+The acid pool from the Spitter also changed colors to reflect its intensity but it was then changed to be just a bright green.

 The Jockey's special ability went through several iterations.
 The first design had the Jockey grab both of the survivor's arms and restrict them.
-The second design had the Jockey completely block the survivor's vision, which would also make the player being ridden on also blind.
+The second design had the Jockey completely block the survivor's vision, which would also blind the player being ridden on.
 The final version of the Jockey's attack has it clawing at the survivor's face while leaning to force the survivor to move in that direction.

-Initially the Fallen Survivor was cut due to not being thematically tied to any campaign and was basically a mobile gascan (he had molotovs on him that would trigger if shot).
+Initially the Fallen Survivor was cut due to not being thematically tied to any campaign and was basically a mobile gas can (he had Molotovs on him that would trigger if shot).
 This made any hordes they were in too easy, as killing one would set the entire horde on fire.
-He was later re-released with The Passing with new programming causing him to run away, but also spawning with droppable supplies such as Med Kits, pills and pipes.
+He was later re-released with The Passing with new programming causing him to run away, but also spawning with droppable supplies such as medkits, pills and grenades.

-The Sewers of No Mercy was originally suppose to have the players go through a gas station.
-This was later cut because the gas station, as part of a set piece, could be destroyed and blew up spectacularly.
-However this often incapacitated the entire team as it was also tied to a crescendo event, and in the confusion the players often shot at the pumps, blowing themselves up.
+The Sewers of No Mercy were originally supposed to have the players go through a gas station.
+The gas pumps in front of the station, as part of a set piece, could be destroyed and blew up spectacularly.
+However, this often incapacitated the entire team as it was also tied to a crescendo event, and in the confusion the players often shot at the pumps, blowing themselves up.
 The gas station was as such moved to the side in the area where that crescendo takes place, the button to start it just out of the blast radius if the station is blown up.

 The first map of The Parish campaign for Left 4 Dead 2 was originally supposed to be a lot longer.
 Instead of the map ending in the convenience store, it would continue on through the park and the bus parking lot.
 However, the length of the map was simply too long and it was cut down into two maps instead.
-You can actually access this beta map on the PC version by entering in the console "map c5m1_waterfront_sndscape" (without quotation marks).
+You can actually access this beta map on the PC version by entering "map c5m1_waterfront_sndscape" in the console.

 The finale of Dead Center was originally suppose to have the players chase down Jimmy Gibbs to get his car keys.
 Much like the screamer above, Gibbs turned out to be too hard to find among the constant-spawning hordes and his higher HP made him hard to kill once found.
-Gibbs still spawns during the finale, but largely as an easter egg and only with a small chance, while the finale itself was retooled to showcase the new Scavenge Mechanic.
+Gibbs can still spawn during the finale, but as an incredibly rare Easter Egg, while the finale itself was retooled to showcase the new Scavenge mechanic.

-Nick's suit in the beta was originally crisp white; dirt and grime was added shortly before release.
+Nick's suit in the beta was originally crisp white; dirt and grime were added shortly before release.

 Rochelle had several design changes to her appearance during development.
 Originally, she wore an orange shirt and had her hair in a bun.
 Rochelle's next design changed her shirt to an orange-red color with the Depeche Mode band logo on it and her hair changed to a ponytail.
 The final design Valve settled on was Rochelle with cornrows and her shirt color changed to pink.

-Coach went through several colour iterations but otherwise his model more or less remained the same.
-Early concept art revealed he sported a white and light blue shirt (along with a gridiron helmet and whistle.
-His reveal in the first E3 2009 trailer omitted the helmet and whistle, and opted for an aqua and gold shirt with a puma logo instead.
+Coach went through several clothing colour iterations but otherwise his model more or less remained the same.
+Early concept art revealed he sported a white and light blue shirt (along with a gridiron helmet and whistle, though his reveal in the first E3 2009 trailer omitted those), and then opted for an aqua and gold shirt with a puma logo instead.
 His final design eventually came to be the purple and gold shirt with 'FHS'.
 Interestingly, the aqua and gold shirt look can still be seen on him in the poster for the "Swamp Fever" campaign.

 Ellis' early designs were initially a typical mechanic look - green hat, completely white shirt and light blue overalls.
 His E3 reveal changed this to orange overalls, a white and blue shirt and his trademark 'blue truck' cap (like the above, this look can be seen on the "Swamp Fever" poster).
 This was then changed to his beige Bullshifters t-shirt and back to the light blue overalls upon release.

 The CEDA/Hazmat Infected were originally going to show up in The Parish while the Riot Infected would show up in Dead Center.
 Valve decided to have them switch places.